 Importance of Trees

 Arbor Day and all festivities dedicated in support of it, including the Windsor Arbor Day 5K Run/Walk, are centered on the importance of trees.
 Trees turn carbon dioxide into oxygen.
 One large tree has the potential to provide a full day’s supply of oxygen for up to four people.
 The trees of the Amazon Rainforest are responsible for producing more than 20 percent of the world’s oxygen.
 Trees also remove air pollution, which improves air quality and consequently can improve our health.
 Trees provide important food, shade and shelter for many animals as well as for human beings.
 Trees are important to life on this planet for so many other reasons, creating a need for the conservation and advocacy of trees throughout the world.

 In 2008, a devastating tornado made its way through the town of Windsor taking with it a large portion of the community’s trees.
 Windsor’s Arbor Day 5K Run/Walk is not only important to encourage the planting of and caring for trees, but it also greatly aids in the continuing effort to restore and replant what was lost.
 Runners and walkers alike are encouraged to bring their leashed dogs and participate in this special Windsor tradition.
 The race will begin and end at Boardwalk Park and will follow the Windsor Lake Trail.
 Pre-registration goes through April 15th at 12 pm at a discounted fee of $15 per person.
 After the 15th, registration fees go up to $20 per person.
 Check-in will be at 7:00 am with the race beginning at 8:00.
 Windsor’s Arbor Day 5K Run/Walk is also a qualifier for the Bolder Boulder.
-Come celebrate the beauty of trees today and forever along with other caring members of the Windsor community.
+Come celebrate the beauty of trees today and forever along with other caring members of the Windsor community in Colorado.